Tnixc/simple/README.md

 # Simple Build tool

+A simple build tool that assembles a static site from components, templates, and data.
+I used it to build v6 of https://tnixc.space

 - [ ] Fix bugs (extremely buggy right now).
 - [ ] Fix problem where there are 2 sources of truth for md in the current way I do blog posts, will hopefully be fixed with proper md rendering.
 - [ ] Keep some elements loaded to avoid reading from disk every time.